 Task Description More Information Obtain the Compliance Library (Optional) The Code Insight Compliance Library (CL), downloaded from the Product and License Center.
-For instructions on installing the CL, see (Optional) Installing the Compliance Library in the Code Insight Installation and "deep scan" for exact files and source-code fingerprints (snippets) in your codebase that match those found in third-party and open-source software.
+For instructions on installing the CL, see (Optional) Installing the Compliance Library in the Code Insight Installation and Note • The CL is required only if you want to perform a "deep scan" for exact files and source-code Configuration Guide. fingerprints (snippets) in your codebase that match those found in third-party and open-source software.
 (This search is additional to the Automated Analysis process basic to all scans.)
-Configuration Guide.
 Also see About Code Insight Scans in the Code Insight User Guide.
 Set up a scan server Set up a scan server to perform the scans of source code and binary files.
 You can also, optionally, provide a path to the location of the Compliance Library (CL) if you want to enable it for use in scans.
 See Adding or Editing Scan Servers or Checking Server Status in the Code Insight Installation & Configuration Guide.
 Create user accounts Create user accounts for all end users and distribute those credentials to the end users.
 See Managing Users in the Code Insight Installation & Configuration Guide.
 Set up global project defaults Define default properties used to set up Code Insight projects, providing a means to standardize the projects at your site and enabling an easier project creation experience for users.
 (Note that Project Owners can change these defaults as needed at the project level.)
 See Setting Project Defaults in the Code Insight Installation & Configuration Guide.